dgis/emu48android/ReadMe.txt

 TODO
+- Change embedded BMP into PNG
 - Improve the access to the menu
 - Change the logo following the template

 DONE
-- Bug Red and Blue seems inverted.
+- Bug Red and Blue seems inverted
 - Multitouch
 - Choose KML/Change KML/NewDocument
 - Load/Save object